 - Desert iguana (Dipsosaurus dorsalis)

 - Desert horned lizard (Phrynosoma platyrhinos)

 - Gopher snake (Pituophis catenifer)

 - Patch nosed snake (Salvadora hexalepis)

 - Side-blotched lizard (Uta stansburiana)

 - Sidewinder rattlesnake (Crotalus cerastes)

 - Western whiptail (Cnemidophorus tigris)

 - Zebra-tailed lizard (Callisaurus draconoides)

 - b) No Impact.
 The project implementation will not have any impacts to sensitive or regulated habitat because the project site is devoid of native riparian vegetation or other sensitive natural community identified in local or regional plans, policies, regulations, or by the CDFG or United States Fish and Wildlife Services (USFWS).

 - c) No Impact.
-No waters or wetlands that fall under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), California Regional Water Quality Control Board (RWQCB), and/or CDFG are found on the proposed project area (PEC 2010).
+No waters or wetlands that fall under the jurisdiction of the U.S. Army Corps of Engineers (ACOE), California Regional Water Quality Control Board (RWQCB), and/or CDFG are found on the proposed Project area (PEC 2011).
 No indicators of hydrologic activity (topographical or geological), hydric soils, or hydrophytic vegetation were observed onsite.
 In addition, no blue-line streams are found on the Sunfair U.S. Geological Survey (USGS) 7.5-minute quadrangle in the vicinity of the project area.

 - d) Less than Significant Impact.
 The project will have a less than significant impact on the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors.
 In addition, the project site lacks the refugia and cover typically sought by wildlife.
 In addition, the land uses (residential and OHV use) of the project site and areas adjacent to it also limit the value to wildlife of the habitat in the vicinity.
 Therefore no native wildlife has established movement patterns within or across the project site.
 While some native wildlife species, especially those particularly tolerant of human disturbances, may occasionally breed on the site, no native wildlife have established nursery or breeding colonies on the site.

-No naturally occurring native fish populations are present within the project site because the project site has no standing water or significant hydrological drainages where water will be present for an extended period of time.
+No naturally occurring native fish populations are present within the project site because the project site has no standing water or significant

+hydrological drainages where water will be present for an extended period of time.
-e) Less than Significant Impact.
-There are no local policies or ordinances protecting biological resources that are applicable to the proposed project site.
-Therefore, development of the proposed project will not conflict with local policies or ordinances protecting such resources.

-f) No Impact.
+- e) Less than Significant Impact.
+The County Development Code Section 88.01.060 (Desert Native Plant Protection) provides regulation for the removal or harvesting of specified desert native plants in order to preserve and protect the plants and to provide for the conservation and wise use of desert resources.
+According to the Biological Report prepared for the proposed Project (PEC 2011), none of the related desert native plants listed in 88.01.060 (c) are present onsite.
+There are no other local policies or ordinances protecting biological resources that are applicable to the proposed Project site.
+Therefore, development of the proposed Project will not conflict with local policies or ordinances protecting such resources. - f) No Impact.
 The project area is not located within an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
 There will be no take of critical habitat and, therefore, no land use conflict with existing management plans will occur.